What is the Bridge Program?

 - Maintain and build communication and collaboration with parents and outside agencies.

-Referral to the ISP – short review
+Referral to the Bridge Program – short review

 - Student is identified as requiring supports beyond tier 1 (classroom).
 Student is referred to SBT for tier 2 targeted support.
 Communication with parent is on an ongoing basis.